thereslife/thereslife.github.io/README.md

 This site will include status updates for if the Mastodon instance is down for everyone and why.

+2023-04-12 16:30 CST: The VPS provider did some maintenance and it kicked our server offline.
+Instance is now powered back on.
+Sorry for the inconvenience.

 2023-04-12 15:30 CST: The VPS Provider is doing some maintenance.
 There's Life should be back on soon.

 2022-11-21 19:20 CST: Software update is complete.
 Thank you for your patience.